esphome/esphome-docs/web-api/index.rst

 ``turn_on`` optional URL parameters:

 -  **brightness**: The brightness of the light, from 0 to 255.
+-  **color_brightness**: The brightness of the RGB channels, from 0 to 255.
+Does not affect the white channel.
 -  **r**: The red color channel of the light, from 0 to 255.
 -  **g**: The green color channel of the light, from 0 to 255.
 -  **b**: The blue color channel of the light, from 0 to 255.